Faith briefs: Local churches plan services, both in-person and online

 Faith Lutheran Church

-Faith Lutheran Church, 2100 South 11th Street, will have a creative worship services at the church at 9 a.m. this Sunday.
-Adult Bible study and Sunday school are canceled until further notice.
+Faith Lutheran Church, 2100 South 11th Street, will have worship services in person at the church at 9:00 a.m. this Sunday.
 All attending must wear a mask from your car, through services and back to your car and should enter through the back entrance only and social distancing should be observed at all times.
-Worship services will continue to be available on YouTube, on Faith’s Facebook page and on Faith’s website at faithlutherancouncilbluffs.org.
-To locate our live stream, search Facebook — Faith Lutheran Council Bluffs, and it will come up in the first few links.
+Worship services will continue to be available on YouTube, on Faith’s Facebook page and on Faith’s website at faithlutherancouncilbluffs.org .
+To locate our live stream, search Facebook — Faith Lutheran Council Bluffs.
+It will come up in the first few links.
 Then just click the live button.
 YouTube viewing is available by searching to Ron Rosenkaimer.
 Sunday streaming will start at 9 a.m.
 Members without social media are asked to send email addresses to Faith’s office at office@faith.omhcoxmail.com for mailing of service folders for online worship, devotional materials and links to the uploaded videos.
+Adult Bible study and Sunday school are canceled until further notice.
 The Tuesday morning adult Bible study is also canceled until further notice.
 Wednesday there are confirmation classes at 5:45 p.m.
 For more information contact the church office at 323-6445.

-Community of Christ, 140 W Kanesville Blvd, has a theme this week, “The Kingdom Has Come Near” with scriptures Mark 1:14-20/1:12-18IV, Psalm 62:5-12, 1Cor 7:29-31, Jonah 3-1-5-10.
-At this time, we are not having services this week, we are taking this week by week.
-Please call our office at 712-323-4498 for any updates.
-We are following the guidelines Our World Church has for gatherings or services.
-We want to emphasize prevention.
-There are some virtual ministries out on our World Church Website just access ongoing ministries at cofchrist.org.